Baking Outside the Box, springs, ahem, brings you something that is probably new to you:

 I promised you a low-carb dish this week and today we are waaaay outside the box here.

-As I continued to make it, it evolved in my kitchen, (Not not like a science experiment–that was the tofu cheesecake.)
-You know what happened, because you do it too: I took a bit of this or that and change it up till I was satisfied.
+As I continued to make it, it evolved in my kitchen, (Not not like a science experiment--that was the tofu cheesecake. -Never to be repeated-) You know what happened, because you do it too: I took a bit of this or that and changed it up till I was satisfied.

 I made the discovery that the Cauliflower Hash Browns recipe could be used for other things too, ie; a base for a great morning mushroom scramble and I have even used it as a topping for shepherd's pie.
 I'm truly grateful that someone thought of this crazy idea.
 Even when I'm not on a diet I make it.
 And yup, I serve it with ketchup.

 Find us on facebook!

 Low-Carb cauliflower hash browns.
 This cauliflower recipe is so good, so easy, and so low-carb, that you will find them irresistible.
 Great for Atkins, keto,and other low-carb diets.
 Paleo option too!

 - 2 cups cauliflower , steamed and grated

 - 1/4 cup parmesan cheese (leave out for strict Paleo)

 - 1 egg

 - 3 tsps olive oil (divided)